Holocaust survivors offered DNA tests to help find family

 “We feel the urgency of this," Newman said.
 “I wanted to start yesterday, and that’s why it’s like, no time like the present."

-Rosenfeld said the center had allocated an initial $15,000 for the DNA kits in this initial pilot effort, which would cover about 500 of them.
+Rosenfeld said the center had allocated an initial $40,000 for the DNA kits in this beginning pilot effort and expects to spend as much as $100,000 on them in the program's first year.
 He said they would look to scale up further if they see enough interest.

 Ken Engel thinks there will be.
 He leads a group in Minnesota for the children of Holocaust survivors and has already told his membership about the program.

-Note: This story has been corrected to reflect that the initial allocation for the pilot program is $40,000, not $15,000.